shawnferry/HOL7712-gitbook/simple-node-classification.md

 ## Reviewing the Manifest

 Review of the site.pp for Example 6 below.
-Some repetitive sections and resources are explored in depth.
+Some repetitive sections and resources are not explored in depth.

 ### Set Variables from hiera Data